 Hello and welcome

-I offer short or long term therapy and work with adults covering a wide range of issues.
+I offer short or long term therapy working with adults and children covering a wide range of issues.
 Counselling takes place in a confidential and non judgemental relaxing environment.

 As a humanistic counsellor I am able to use various counselling models to suit individual needs of clients.
 These models are Person Centred, Gestalt and Transactional Analysis.